Hey Guys,

-I’d like to share a technique with you that can literally add another dimension to the priceless images that Karen provides for us.
+Hello there!
+It’s Heather, from Thicketworks.
+I’d like to share a marvelous Mixed Media Art technique with you for creating DIY Faux Metal Embellishments for Crafts… and we are going to be starting with ordinary Cardstock!
+With this method, you can add another dimension to the images that Karen provides for us here.

-I love the look and feel of antique and patina encrusted surfaces.
+I love the look and feel of antique and patina-encrusted surfaces.
 I also love classic scrollwork and fancy vintage designs, but can’t afford to pick up antique pieces to play with.
-In order to satisfy my lust for (faux) ancient embellishments for my projects, I make my own, with a little help from The Graphics Fairy and the hardware store.
+To satisfy my lust for (faux) ancient embellishments for my projects, I make my own, with a little help from TGF and the hardware store.

 So, here’s my process – the basis of which I learned from the talented David Neat, in his wonderful book Model-Making: Materials and Methods.
-He also has a fantastic website: check it out.
 Mr. Neat might be a little queasy when (if) he sees the sloppy way I’ve abused his meticulous methods, but hey.

 Be prepared to devote several hours to this, due to drying times.
 Have fun!